• ECTS

 c) Criteria and program for subsequent ranks.

-d) Prediction: choice of the optimal number of components.
+d) Prediction: choosing the optimum number of components.

-e) Metrics of the continuum between Canonical Analysis, PCAVI and PLS.
+e) Continuum metrics between Canonical Analysis, PCAVI and PLS.

 III - Linear modeling of a nominal variable: linear discriminant analyses.